 Iraq has been a member of ILO since 1932 and has ratified 66 ILO Conventions, including seven of the eight fundamental Conventions.
 Since 2004, the ILO and Iraq's government, workers' organizations and employers' organizations have worked closely as part of the post-war reconstruction effort to bolster decent work and develop the labour market across the different areas of the country.
-Currently, ILO is supporting the Government of Iraq in drafting its new social security law, which, once adopted, will ensure equality between public and private sector workers regarding maternity leave and maternity benefits, will reduce differences between the pensions of private and public sector workers, thereby contributing to the support of the private sector and the support of workers' rights.
+Currently, ILO is supporting the Government of Iraq in drafting its new social security law, which, once adopted, will ensure equality between public and private sector workers regarding maternity leave and maternity benefits, will reduce differences between the pensions of private and public sector workers, will cover employment injury benefits as well as a number of social and cultural services, thereby contributing to the support of the private sector and the support of workers' rights.